 Hyperuricemia may occur or frank gout may be precipitated in patients receiving thiazide therapy.
 Because losartan decreases uric acid, losartan in combination with hydrochlorothiazide attenuates the diuretic-induced hyperuricemia.

 Hydrochlorothiazide decreases urinary calcium excretion and may cause elevations of serum calcium.
 Monitor calcium levels.

 Hydrochlorothiazide, a sulfonamide, can cause an idiosyncratic reaction, resulting in acute transient myopia and acute angle-closure glaucoma.
 Symptoms include acute onset of decreased visual acuity or ocular pain and typically occur within hours to weeks of drug initiation.
 Untreated acute angle-closure glaucoma can lead to permanent vision loss.
 The primary treatment is to discontinue hydrochlorothiazide as rapidly as possible.
 Prompt medical or surgical treatments may need to be considered if the intraocular pressure remains uncontrolled.
 Risk factors for developing acute angle-closure glaucoma may include a history of sulfonamide or penicillin allergy.

 Thiazide diuretics have been reported to cause exacerbation or activation of systemic lupus erythematosus.

 The antihypertensive effects of the drug may be enhanced in the postsympathectomy patient.

-Potassium Supplements: A patient receiving HYZAAR should be told not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician (see PRECAUTIONS: DRUG INTERACTIONS, Losartan Potassium).
+Advise patients not to use potassium supplements or salt substitutes containing potassium without consulting their healthcare provider [see DRUG INTERACTIONS].